Scathing inquiry finds Dilworth hid sex abuse claims, silenced survivors

 "The Board apologises to all those who suffered abuse while students at our school.
 We also apologise to their families and whānau.
 The report makes abundantly clear that it was not their fault – it was their school that failed to protect them and for that we are truly sorry."

-As previously said, the panel looking at redress for survivors would not make determinations on applications until after the report had been released.
+The panel looking at redress for survivors has previously indicated it would not make determinations on applications until after the report had been released.
 It was likely to start early next year.

 "I remain mindful that the Redress Programme Panel operates and acts independently of Dilworth in its decisions and the redress determinations it will make," Snodgrass said.